Josef Beneš

-Josef Beneš (11 January 1902 in Prachatice – 17 December 1984 in Prague) was a linguist from Czechoslovakia, specialising in anthroponymy and onomastics.
+Josef Beneš (11 January 1902 – 17 December 1984) was a Czech linguist, specialising in anthroponymy and onomastics.

+Life

-Beneš studied Bohemistics and Germanistics at the Charles University in Prague, ending in 1930.
-Later, he worked in several places as a teacher in schools providing secondary education.
-After World War II he briefly worked at the Ministry of Education, then returned to the teaching.
-From the beginning of the 1960s he lectured at pedagogic institutes in Liberec and Ústí nad Labem.
+Beneš was born on 11 January 1902 in Prachatice, Bohemia, Austria-Hungary.
+He was born into a family of opticians and initially trained as an optician.
+However, his parents allowed him to study at the gymnasium in Prachatice.
+In 1926–1930, he studied Bohemistics and Germanistics at the Charles University in Prague.
+Later, he worked in several places as a teacher in schools providing secondary education, including Prachatice, Mukachevo, Soběslav, Kladno and Prague.

+After World War II, Beneš briefly worked at the Ministry of Education, then returned to teaching.
+From the beginning of the 1960s, he lectured at pedagogic institutes in Liberec and Ústí nad Labem.
+After 1968, as a result of normalization and changing political conditions in Czechoslovakia, he was forced to retire.
+Beneš died on 17 December 1984 in Prague.